garysweaver/irie/README.md

 The goal of the project is to reduce service controller code in an intuitive way, not to be a be-everything DSL or limit what you can do in a controller.
 Choose what features to expose, and you can still define/redefine actions etc. at will.

 We test with travis-ci with with Rails 3.1, 3.2, and Rails 4.
-Feel free to submit issues and/or do a pull requests if you run into anything.
+Feel free to submit issues and/or do a pull request if you run into anything.

 You can use any of these for the JSON response (the view):
 * [ActiveModel::Serializers][active_model_serializers]